shakhesierfan/cegis-robust-dtcbf/README.md

 \[
 \theta^2 + \omega^2 \le (\pi/4)^2.
 \]
-A quadratic R-DTCBF is synthesized using the proposed CEGIS approach and verified over the entire state space of interest.
+A quadratic R-DTCBF is synthesized using the proposed counterexample-guided approach and verified over the entire state space of interest.

 ---